LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-DynamoDB.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - DynamoDB Stream Source Definition
+# LambdaSharp Module Function - DynamoDB Stream Source

 See [DynamoDB Stream sample](../Samples/DynamoDBSample/) for an example of how to use the DynamoDB Stream source.